Janoww/TIW2015-spolify/design/specification.md

 - **Client-Side Reordering:** Drag-and-drop reordering of songs in the modal happens client-side.
 The final order is sent to the server only when the user clicks "Save Order".
 - **Dynamic Updates:** Forms (song upload, playlist creation, add song to playlist) update relevant sections of the page asynchronously upon success.
 - **State Management:** JavaScript will manage the application state (current view, user data, playlists, songs, etc.).

+## 7. Frontend JavaScript Architecture and Structure

+The frontend is a Vanilla JavaScript Single Page Application (SPA) built with a modular structure.
+It dynamically updates the content of `index.html` without full page reloads.
+The core JavaScript files (`app.js`, `router.js`, `apiService.js`) and the directory structure (`handlers/`, `views/`, `utils/`) define its architecture.

+### Core Modules & Responsibilities

+1. **`app.js` (Main Entry Point):**

+   - Initializes the application upon `DOMContentLoaded`.
+   - Sets up the client-side router (`router.js`) by defining route-to-handler mappings.
+   - Manages the initial user session state by calling `apiService.checkAuthStatus()`.
+Authenticated user data is stored in `sessionStorage`.
+   - Redirects users to the login page if they attempt to access protected routes without an active session.
+   - Dynamically populates and manages the global navigation bar (`#navbar`), including navigation links (e.g., Home, Songs) and the logout button.
+   - Orchestrates the loading of different views into the main application container (`<main id="app">`) based on the current route and authentication status.

+2. **`router.js` (Client-Side Routing):**

+   - Implements a hash-based routing system (e.g., `#home`, `#playlist-123`).
+   - Listens for `hashchange` events to trigger route transitions.
+   - Parses route parameters from the URL hash (e.g., `idplaylist` from `#playlist-:idplaylist`).
+   - Maps URL patterns to specific handler functions (defined in `app.js` and sourced from `handlers/`).
+   - Manages a visual loader element during page transitions to indicate activity.
+   - Controls the visibility of the global navigation bar based on whether the current route is public (e.g., login, signup) or protected.
+   - Handles unknown routes by displaying a "404 - Page Not Found" message within the application container.

+3. **`apiService.js` (API Communication Layer):**

+   - Centralizes all HTTP requests to the backend REST API (prefixed with `api/v1`).
+   - Uses the `fetch` API for asynchronous communication.
+   - Provides a generic `_fetchApi` helper function that handles:
+     - Setting appropriate request headers (`Content-Type: application/json`, `Accept: application/json`).
+     - Serializing request bodies to JSON (or handling `FormData` for file uploads, e.g., in `uploadSong`).
+     - Parsing JSON responses from the server.
+     - Comprehensive error handling: It catches network errors and non-OK HTTP responses, creating custom `ApiError` objects that include status codes, messages, and detailed error information from the server's JSON response.
+   - Exports dedicated, JSDoc-typed functions for each API endpoint (e.g., `login()`, `getPlaylists()`, `uploadSong()`, `updatePlaylistOrder()`), making API calls clean, type-hinted, and reusable throughout the application.
+   - Includes URL builder functions for constructing media URLs (e.g., `getSongImageURL()`, `getSongAudioURL()`).

+### Directory Structure and Component Roles (`src/main/webapp/js/`)

+- **`handlers/` (Controller/Presenter Logic):**

+  - Modules in this directory (e.g., `homeHandler.js`, `loginHandler.js`, `playlistHandler.js`, `songsHandler.js`) are responsible for the logic associated with specific views or application "pages".
+  - They are invoked by the router when a corresponding route is matched.
+  - Typical responsibilities include:
+    - Fetching necessary data from the backend using functions from `apiService.js`.
+    - Processing user input and handling events delegated from the UI elements.
+    - Managing view-specific state or data transformations, including client-side state for features like playlist pagination or song reordering within a modal.
+    - Coordinating with modules in the `views/` directory to render or update the UI within the main application container (`#app`).
+  - `sharedFormHandlers.js` provides reusable logic for common form submission patterns (e.g., handling song uploads, playlist creation).

+- **`views/` (View Rendering Logic):**

+  - Modules here (e.g., `homeView.js`, `loginView.js`, `playlistView.js`, `songsView.js`) are primarily concerned with generating and manipulating the DOM for different sections of the application.
+  - They typically export functions that take data (provided by handlers) and return HTML structures (often as DOM elements created via `utils/viewUtils.js`) or directly update existing DOM elements.
+  - Event listeners for UI elements are often attached within these modules, delegating actions to handler functions.
+  - `playlistView.js`, in conjunction with `playlistHandler.js`, manages the display of paginated songs (e.g., 5 at a time) and the "Previous/Next" buttons for client-side navigation through a playlist's songs.
+It also integrates with the reorder modal functionality.
+  - `songsView.js` is responsible for rendering the page that lists all user songs (accessed via the `#songs` route).
+The "Player Section" functionality, for playing a selected song, is a conceptual component that would be updated with song details and an audio player when a song is selected from any list.
+  - `sharedComponents.js` provides functions to create reusable UI elements such as modals (e.g., for song reordering), buttons, and lists, ensuring consistency across different views.

+- **`utils/` (Utility Functions):**
+  - This directory contains helper modules that provide common, reusable functionalities to support other parts of the application.
+  - Examples include:
+    - `viewUtils.js`: DOM manipulation helpers (e.g., `createElement` for creating elements, functions to clear containers).
+    - `formUtils.js`: Utilities for form validation, data extraction from forms, or resetting forms.
+    - `delayUtils.js`: Functions for adding artificial delays, possibly for UI effects or simulating network latency during development/testing.
+    - `orderUtils.js`: Provides utilities to support drag-and-drop reordering logic for song lists, particularly within the reorder modal.

+### Data Flow and State Management

+- **Authentication State:** Primarily managed in `app.js` and `router.js`.
+User information for an active session is stored in `sessionStorage`.
+Access to protected routes is conditional on this stored state.
+- **View-Specific Data:** Fetched asynchronously by handler modules (from `handlers/`) using `apiService.js` when a view is loaded or requires new data.
+For features like client-side playlist pagination or reordering, `playlistHandler.js` may fetch the full list of songs for a playlist once and cache it client-side to avoid repeated server requests for these operations.
+- **UI Updates:** Data is passed from handlers to view modules.
+View modules are responsible for rendering this data into the DOM.
+Updates typically involve clearing and re-rendering sections of the `#app` container or specific components within it.
+- **State Management:** There is no centralized state management library (like Redux or Vuex).
+Application state is primarily managed locally within handler modules (e.g., current page index for pagination, temporary song order during reordering), or passed between modules as function arguments. `sessionStorage` is used for persistent session state (user data).

+### Key Architectural Characteristics

+- **Modularity:** The codebase is organized into distinct JavaScript modules with specific responsibilities (API interaction, routing, view rendering, business logic/handlers, utilities), imported/exported using ES6 module syntax.
+- **Single Page Application (SPA):** Achieved through client-side hash-based routing, which prevents full page reloads and provides a smoother user experience.
+- **Asynchronous Operations:** Extensive use of `async/await` and Promises for non-blocking API calls and other asynchronous tasks, ensuring the UI remains responsive.
+- **Vanilla JavaScript:** The application is built using plain JavaScript, HTML, and CSS, without relying on large frontend frameworks (like React, Angular, or Vue).
+DOM manipulation is done directly or via helper utilities.
+- **Separation of Concerns (SoC):**
+  - API interaction logic is strictly isolated in `apiService.js`.
+  - Routing and navigation logic is encapsulated in `router.js`.
+  - UI rendering and DOM manipulation are primarily handled by modules in the `views/` directory.
+  - Application flow, event handling coordination, and view-specific data management are primarily the responsibility of modules in the `handlers/` directory.

+### Client-Side Feature Implementation

+- **Playlist Pagination:** When viewing a playlist, `playlistHandler.js` fetches the complete list of song IDs (or full song objects if needed for display without further lookups) for that playlist via `apiService.getPlaylistSongOrder()` (or `apiService.getSongs()` filtered by playlist).
+This list is stored client-side. `playlistView.js` then renders a "page" of songs (e.g., 5 items) based on a current page index managed by `playlistHandler.js`.
+"Previous" and "Next" button clicks in the view update this index in the handler, which then instructs the view to re-render the appropriate slice of songs, all without further server requests.
+- **Song Reordering Modal:** From the Home page (or Playlist page), a "Reorder" action for a playlist (handled by `homeHandler.js` or `playlistHandler.js`) triggers the display of a modal (likely created using `sharedComponents.js`).
+This modal, managed by the respective handler, lists all songs in the playlist.
+Users can drag and drop songs to change their order; this reordering is handled client-side (potentially using `utils/orderUtils.js` and native HTML5 drag-and-drop APIs).
+The temporary new order is maintained in the handler.
+Upon clicking a "Save Order" button in the modal, the handler calls `apiService.updatePlaylistOrder()` with the new sequence of song IDs to persist the changes on the server.